Celebrating Thanksgiving Virtually – 14 Meaningful Activities for separated Families

 But how to do you have a virtual Thanksgiving with family and loved ones?
 There is no question that Thanksgiving will look different this year and that it “simply won’t be the same”.
 There are still many lovely Thanksgiving Activities for Families you can give a go and share your thanks and loved ones with those you won’t necessarily be able to see and hug on the day.
 I hope the ideas shared here today, help you have a great Virtual Thanksgiving!

-Please DO email me with your own ideas and celebrations – I would love to add more to this article and help others!
+There are so many ways you can celebrate Thanksgiving virtually, as you will see here.
+From Thanksgiving Writing Prompts, to Kindness Activities as a Family.
+But do please email me with your own ideas and celebrations – I would love to add more to this article and help others!

 Send Thanksgiving Cards to Loved Ones